 Eugenia Renteria - Director & Producer

 Eugenia is an award-winning Mexican filmmaker.
-She was selected as a mentee in the PBS Ignite Mentorship for Diverse Voices program and participated as an inaugural fellow in the Watsonville Film Festival's Cine Se Puede Fellowship.
+She was selected as a mentee in the PBS Ignite Mentorship for Diverse Voices program.
 In 2024, she received the Nexties Award for Visual Artist of the Year.

 Carlos Campos - Director & Producer